My Approach to Helping

 Specific Issue(s) I'm Skilled at Helping With

-I particularly like working with people who experince anxiety of all forms.
-The first area of anxiety developed a special interest in is Obsessive Compulsive Disorder.
+I particularly like working with people who experience anxiety of all forms.
+The first area of anxiety I developed a special interest in is Obsessive Compulsive Disorder.
 It really strikes me how "crazy" people feel when they struggle with obsessive thoughts and the compulsions that go along with them.
-When you are able to help people change their reaction to thier obsessive thoughts, it is remarkable the improvement they can experience.
+When you are able to help people change their reaction to their obsessive thoughts, it is remarkable the improvement they can experience.

-I enjoy the whole range of anxiety disorders from the worry of generalized anxiety to the body focus of panic to the avoidance reminders of traumatic experience from post traumatic stress.
-It feels like this is an area where I understand people experiences and where the ways I tend to work with people seem to make a difference, often very quickly.
+I enjoy the whole range of anxiety disorders from the worry of generalized anxiety to the body focus of panic to the avoidance reminders of traumatic experiences from posttraumatic stress.
+It feels like this is an area where I understand people's experiences and where the ways I tend to work with people seem to make a difference, often very quickly.

 What I Love about Being a Psychotherapist